Scientific director: Prof. Dr. Peter Liggesmeyer

 - Evidence of knowledge

 Since the programme is taught in English, sufficient evidence of English language skills must be provided.
-More information can be found in the examination regulations.

 Schedule and organisation

 The distance learning programme in Software Engineering is offered in cooperation with the Fraunhofer Institute for Experimental Software Engineering (IESE).
 The Master's programme has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once per semester at IESE in Kaiserslautern.
 In general, there is a three-day on-campus phase from Friday to Sunday in the first semester and a one-week on-campus phase (from Saturday to Friday) in each of the second and third semesters.
 The written module examinations are completed during mandatory on-campus phases.

 A weekly commitment of around 14 hours is required to study the material, take the examinations, complete the Master's thesis, et cetera (amongst others).